-Devenuetev Description Parameter Description ACX trace Select this for the input xml sent to the back-end adapter and the output xml returned by the back-end adapter to be written to the log.
-GDB Trace This parameter is not applicable for use with OracleAS Adapter for IMS/TM.
+Parameter Description ACX trace Select this for the input xml sent to the back-end adapter and the output xml returned by the back-end adapter to be written to the log.
+GDB Trace This parameter is not applicable for use with OracleAS Adapter for CICS.
 General trace Select this to log general trace information.
 The default writes only error messages to the log.
 Note : Changing the default setting can degrade performance.
-Query warnings This parameter is not applicable for use with OracleAS Adapter for IMS/TM.
-Add timestamp to traced events Select this to add a time stamp on each event row in the log.
-Query Processor trace This parameter is not applicable for use with OracleAS Adapter for IMS/TM.
+Query warnings This parameter is not applicable for use with OracleAS Adapter for CICS.
+Add timestamp to traced events Select this to add a The properties for the column are displayed at the bottom of the tab on each event row in the log.
+Query Processor trace This parameter is not applicable for use with OracleAS Adapter for CICS.
 Binary XML Log Level Select the binary XML log level from the list.
-The following logging levels are available: None API ■ Info Debug Log file The high-level qualifier of the log file for messages.
+The following logging levels are available: None API Info Debug Log file The high-level qualifier of the log file for messages.
 The following type of message are written to the log: Error messages Trace information and information about the query optimization strategy, if generalTrace is set to true.
-Trace Directory This parameter is not applicable for use with OracleAS Adapter for IMS/TM.
+Trace Directory This parameter is not applicable for use with OracleAS Adapter for CICS.

-Table 8-2 Debug Parameters
+Table 8-2Debug Parameters

-Parameter Description Optimizer trace This parameter is not applicable for use with OracleAS Adapter for IMS/TM.
+Parameter Description Optimizer trace This parameter is not applicable for use with OracleAS Adapter for CICS.
 Transaction extended logging Select this for the transaction manager to write additional information about transactions to the log.